uutzinger/RasPi_InstallScripts/buildOpenCV4.md

 # Build OpenCV
-Currently OpenCV 4 is not well supporterd by AllWPIlib and RobotPy You can check your currently installed cv2 options with:
+You can check your currently installed cv2 options with:
 ```
 python3
 import cv2
 print(cv2.getBuildInformation())
 ```
 # Prepare
 Add symbolic link for cblas.h to /usr/include (required by OpenCV)
 ```